-Keep the homemade Mounds refrigerated, but remove at least one hour prior to serving.
+Keep the coconut candy refrigerated, but remove at least one hour prior to serving.
 They are fine at room temperature for a few days, as long as it’s not too warm.
 Oh, and don’t miss another Scottish coconut recipe for the holidays: SCOTTISH SNOWBALLS!

 Do you want to eat these ingredients?

 *If you’re concerned about what you are eating, check out the ingredients in Mounds; I can guarantee you are better off making your own at home!

 CORN SYRUP; SEMI-SWEET CHOCOLATE ( CHOCOLATE; SUGAR; COCOA; MILK FAT; COCOA BUTTER; SOY LECITHIN; PGPR, EMULSIFIER) ; COCONUT; SUGAR; SALT; NATURAL & ARTIFICIAL FLAVOR; HYDROLYZED MILK PROTEIN; SODIUM METABISULFITE, TO MAINTAIN FRESHNESS; SULFUR DIOXIDE, TO MAINTAIN FRESHNESS; CARAMEL COLOR; MILK

 Don’t miss another recipe or travel post; sign up for my FREE subscription!

 - one 4 oz stick (113 g) salted butter, softened